Last updated: October 29, 2025

 - Strength, which determines the power of its influence on activities in different situations,

-- Awareness reflects how well a person can articulate their purpose.
+- Awareness, which reflects how well a person can articulate their purpose.

 They suggest five elements, with each having a testable hypothesis.
 They are that purpose: